 Once the anesthesia has been administered, the wisdom teeth will be removed.
 Wisdom teeth that are partially or completely beneath the gums will be extracted by the surgeon lifting the gum tissue.
 On occasion, wisdom teeth need to be sectioned into smaller pieces to completely remove the tooth and its root.
 After your wisdom teeth have been removed and your surgical sites are sutured, you will rest until your anesthesia wears off.
 Your designated driver will take you home.

 It is important to keep your surgical sites clean over the next couple of weeks.
 A soft food diet is often recommended for the first few days after the procedure.
 After just a few days of rest, most patients can return to their normal schedules and activities.

 Wisdom Teeth Removal in Madera, CA

 Contact our office in Madera, CA, if you or your child need wisdom teeth removed.
-A member of our staff will be happy to schedule a consultation with one of our highly-trained oral surgeon.
+A member of our staff will be happy to schedule a consultation with one of our highly trained oral surgeons.